Have you wondered if the 40-gallon breeder tanks you see at the pet store are big enough for your bearded dragon?

 Two females will get along better than two males will.

-However, females can have been known to fight and, therefore, must be separated.
+However, females have been known to fight and must be separated.

 Never house two males together.